pvlastaridis/JHipStripped/README.md

 		1) For Each Profile Add two different configurations (MySQL and H2).
 Only used JDBC Template, JPA will be added later.
 		Two ways for pre-populating dbs BC Template execute.

+Commit 6 Pooled Connections to Database - Hikari CP

+		1) This commit we add Hikari CP.
+		2) We also added some tests so we make of the POM boot-starter-test.